Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Results and discussion

-In the previous studies of settling spherical particles \citep{kajishimaInfluenceParticleRotation2004,zaidiDirectNumericalSimulation2014} and settling oblate particles \citep{fornariClusteringIncreasedSettling2018, moricheClusteringLowaspectratioOblate2023}, the DKT interactions have been regarded as the major mechanism leading to the formation of particle clusters in the multi-settling-particle system.
-Specifically, the attraction by the wake flow reduces the distance among settling particles.
-If two particles undergoing a DKT process can further attract other particles before they separate, the number of accumulated particles grows progressively, and eventually form large-scale particle clusters in the system \citep{moricheClusteringLowaspectratioOblate2023}.
-Also, it has been demonstrated by \citet{ardekaniNumericalStudySedimentation2016} that the interaction time is longer and the attraction zone is larger for the DKT process of a pair of non-spherical particles than spherical ones.
-This explains why the clustering of prolate particles can be observed in the present study, similar to the case of oblate particles \citep{fornariClusteringIncreasedSettling2018, moricheClusteringLowaspectratioOblate2023}, although spherical particles cannot form clusters at a comparable Reynolds number and volume fraction \citep{zaidiDirectNumericalSimulation2014}.
+In the previous studies of particle sedimentation, the DKT-like interactions among settling particles are regarded as the essential mechanism in the formation of particle clusters \citep{kajishimaInfluenceParticleRotation2004,zaidiDirectNumericalSimulation2014,fornariClusteringIncreasedSettling2018, moricheClusteringLowaspectratioOblate2023}.
+In particular, during the drafting stage of a DKT event, a pair of particles can attract each other, reducing the distance between them.
+Furthermore, if these interacting particles attract additional particles before they separate, the number of accumulated particles can increase progressively, which eventually results in particle clustering in the suspension \citep{moricheClusteringLowaspectratioOblate2023}.
+Compared to settling spheres, spheroidal particles are more likely to be drawn into the wake of a leading particle and tend to have a longer interaction time in the DKT process \citep{ardekaniNumericalStudySedimentation2016}.
+This explains the occurrence of clustered prolate particles in this study, similar to the behavior of settling oblate particles \citep{fornariClusteringIncreasedSettling2018, moricheClusteringLowaspectratioOblate2023}, in contrast to the absence of particle clustering of settling spheres at a comparable Reynolds number \citep{zaidiDirectNumericalSimulation2014}.